Krasi5/Milestone2/README.md

 - The code was written by the developer, help was seeked from internet when needed.
 - The hero image was taken from [pexels website](https://www.pexels.com/).
 - [stackoverflow.com](https://stackoverflow.com/)-help with page reset.
-- [youtube] (https://www.youtube.com/) tutorials, which was used in style.css-(https://www.youtube.com/watch?v=hWGgw1K-i8Y).
+- [youtube] (https://www.youtube.com/) tutorials, which was used in style.css-(https://www.youtube.com/watch?v=hWGgw1K-i8Y) and copyright feature.
 - [ChatGPT] (https://chatgpt.com/)- help with result appearance.
 - [Code Institute](https://learn.codeinstitute.net/ci_program/level5diplomainwebappdevelopment) learning videos.